Neural-Systems-at-UIO/QUINT_workflow/docs/Ilastik.rst

 =============

 .. note::
-  These instructions were written by the Nesys group at the University of Oslo with input from the ilastik team to describe the use of ilastik for the QUINT workflow only.
-Download `here <https://www.ilastik.org /download.html>`_.
+  These instructions were written by the Nesys group to describe the use of ilastik for the QUINT workflow.
+Find the latest instructions and download `here <https://www.ilastik.org /download.html>`_.

 * Ilastik is a supervised machine learning tool for feature extraction by segmentation.
 * The segmentations from ilastik are not directly compatible with Nutil but must be converted to RGB format with a tool such as FIJI.
 This allows a visual validation step prior to quantification.
-Instructions for how to do this are found in the user documentation.
+Instructions for how to do this are found below.

 |
 **Preparing images for ilastik**